Residents, rebels leave besieged Syrian city

 - The city has been under siege for four years

-(CNN)Buses packed with people rumbled past bombed-out buildings in the Damascus suburb of Daraya on Friday.
+(CNN)Buses packed with people rumbled past bombed-out buildings in the Damascus suburb of Daraya Saturday.

-An evacuation agreement reached between the government and rebels gave thousands of civilians and hundreds of fighters safe passage out of the besieged city, state media reported.
+An evacuation agreement reached between the government and rebels gave thousands of civilians and hundreds of fighters safe passage out of the besieged city, the state-run Syrian Arab news Agency reported.

-A convoy of Red Crescent ambulances arrived early Friday in Daraya, which is just southwest of Syria's capital, Damascus.
+They began leaving Friday, after a convoy of Red Crescent ambulances arrived in the early morning in Daraya, which is just southwest of Syria's capital, Damascus.

+The Syrian Observatory for Human Rights, a London-based group that monitors the conflict, said Saturday it was informed by reliable sources that five vehicles carrying fighters and their families have reached the city of Idlib.

+It also said a second group of civilians from Daraya left the city by bus.

 Video from the scene showed tearful residents hugging as they bid each other farewell.